isolated-tech/vault/Internal/Startups/Voicescri.pt/v2/Voicescript - v2.md

 	3. Trigger Pull Requests with latest code changes
 	4. Spawn new conversations with fresh context
 		1. This one may require a multi-agent architecture.
 The top-level agent can:
-			1. Look into specific conversations. i.e. "Check the status of our changes relating to auth"
+			1. Look into specific conversations. i.e. "Check the status of our changes relating to auth", the top-level agent will call a tool that finds the conversation relating to auth